 Documents must be in English, so they may need to be translated.
 The Marriage Act 1961 stipulates they must be translated by an official NAATI translator.
 I can help you arrange this if required.

 Yes.
 There is no requirement for you to be a citizen, and there is no minimum residency period either.

 Yes.
 I marry many couples from overseas who come to Australia just to get married.
 In this case there are special arrangements to sign your Notice of Intended Marriage in your home country.
 I provide full instructions!
 If you live overseas, we conduct our pre-wedding meetings online.

 Marriages conducted in Australia are normally recognised overseas.
-The sad exception are same-sex marriages.
+The main exceptions are same-sex marriages.
 If your home country does not have legal same-sex marriage, your marriage in Australia may not be recognised.
 You must check with your relevant local authorities to ensure your marriage is recognised or to see if you need to complete any additional steps to satisfy local requirements (such as an Apostille Stamp).

 You need to nominate two witnesses who are 18 years old or above who will sign your Marriage Certificate following the ceremony.
 This is a nice job to give to someone important to get them involved in your ceremony.
-The witnesses can be friends or family, they must be known to you and if they don't speak English, an interpreter must be present.
+The witnesses can be friends or family, they should ideally be known to you and if they don’t speak English, an interpreter must be present.
 They do not need to show me any ID and they do not need to be Australian citizens.
 I cannot provide witnesses for you.

 If you are unable to provide witnesses yourself, I can book two people to fulfil this required role, at extra charge.
 Ask me for details.